Skip to main content

 Nick Shook's takeaways:

-1. Winston breathes life into Browns' offense.
+1. Winston breathes life into Browns offense.
 As the 39th Browns starting quarterback since 1999, Jameis Winston faced the unenviable task of attempting to lift Cleveland's offense out of the darkness that consumed it over the first seven weeks of the season.
 Fortunately, he had all but one of the Browns' starting five offensive linemen to protect him and he benefitted, facing pressure on just 11 of his 43 dropbacks and completing 27 of 41 passes for 334 yards and three touchdowns.
 The numbers didn't come without some typical Winston risks, but he escaped the worst possible outcomes.
 Most importantly, Winston invigorated a largely dormant Browns passing attack, delivering passes on time with confidence that Deshaun Watson lacked in his seven starts.
 That meant getting Jerry Jeudy, Elijah Moore and even Cedric Tillman (seven catches, 99 yards, two touchdowns) involved and finally challenging an opposing defense.
-The end result for Cleveland: A season-high 29 points, a go-ahead touchdown pass in the game's final minute and a massive upset win over one of the AFC's top teams.
+The end result for Cleveland: a season-high 29 points, a go-ahead touchdown pass in the game's final minute and a massive upset win over one of the AFC's top teams.
 If any team needed a day like today, it was the Browns.
 They can thank Winston for it -- and could view this as hard evidence that they don't have a future with Watson.

 2. Details doom Ravens.
 Statistically, Baltimore played well enough to win in most categories.
 Lamar Jackson threw for 289 yards and two touchdowns and amassed 335 total yards, and despite finishing under 100 yards, Derrick Henry still averaged 6.6 per carry.
 But the Ravens lost this game because they didn't do the little things right.
 Rashod Bateman lost a wide-open pass in the sun and had it bounce off his facemask on third down in the fourth quarter.
 Kyle Hamilton dropped an interception that almost certainly would've ended Cleveland's comeback chances.
 Eddie Jackson spent most of the afternoon getting dusted by Tillman in coverage.
-And finally, the Ravens converted just 2 of 10 third-down attempts.
+And finally, the Ravens converted just two of 10 third-down attempts.
 This was a winnable game and, in spots, Baltimore moved the ball with ease.
 But the Ravens will regret how they performed Sunday, especially when it comes to sorting out the AFC standings as the postseason approaches this winter.

 3. Cleveland's defense finally gets the win it deserved.
-Save for a blowout loss in Week 1 and a road defeat that snowballed in Washington in Week 5, the Browns' defense has spent most of 2024 playing quality football.
+Save for a blowout loss in Week 1 and a road defeat that snowballed in Washington in Week 5, the Browns defense has spent most of 2024 playing quality football.
 It's been a playoff caliber unit that has been bogged down by a putrid offense.
-In the Browns' toughest matchup to date, they delivered, limiting Jackson to a 23-of-38 passing line and repeatedly slamming the door on third down.
+In the Browns' toughest matchup to date, they delivered, limiting Lamar Jackson to a 23-of-38 passing line and repeatedly slamming the door on third down.
 They also did so while enduring a couple of key injuries, losing Denzel Ward and Jeremiah Owusu-Koramoah, yet they still found a way to get the job done.
 As Cleveland has drifted into irrelevance due to its 1-6 start, few have been able to appreciate its defense.
 Consider Sunday -- a game in which they prevented Henry from hurting them -- the Browns' new high-water mark for 2024.

 Next Gen Stats Insight from Ravens-Browns (via NFL Pro): Jameis Winston completed 27 of 41 passes for 334 yards and three touchdowns while averaging 9.6 air yards per completion.
 Winston’s 9.6 air yards per completion are the most by a Browns quarterback since Joe Flacco in Week 16 of last season (9.6).